flaviobaccarini/text_analysis/README.md

        │...

 ```
-This means that the csv files (containing the data) need to be stored inside a sub-folder called as the analysis (to see the [prerequisites for the data](#data-prerequisites).
-The variable (folder_name) inside the ANALYSIS section of the configuration file has to be initialized with the name of the analysis the user wants to perform.
+This means that the csv files (containing the data) need to be stored inside a sub-folder called as the analysis (for more details on the data format see the [prerequisites for the data](#data-prerequisites) section).
+The variable (folder_name) inside the ANALYSIS section of the configuration file has to be initialized with the name of the analysis the user wants to perform (at this moment 3 possible options: "covid", "spam", "disaster").

 Then, the second section of the configuration file is called PREPROCCESED.
 In this section the fraction numbers for splitting the dataset (if necessary) are initializated.
 A random seed is also set in order to have reproducibility.